A1 Bulgaria: Network

 A1 has currently deployed a few different mobile networks.
 The company was first to launch GSM, GPRS, HSPA, HSPA+ and test LTE in Bulgaria.
 They also have fiber optic internet offered in most large cities (thanks to recent acquisition of former blizoo).
 In 2012 A1 (Formerly Mtel) announced DTH.
 As of 2016 depending on a viewer's location A1 can offer to IPTV (marketed as interactive television), CATV (former blizoo), HSPA, HSPA+, LTE and fiber internet (up to 1 Gbit/s).

 Mobile Network

 A1 currently operates 2G, 3G, 4G, and limited amounts of 5G to their wireless subscribers.
 They offer both prepaid and postpaid plans, with different data, calling, and messaging allotments.
-As per Opensignal's 2021 report, A1 ties with VivacomBG in both download and upload speed, with TelenorBG in third place regarding download and upload speed.
-Meanwhile Vivacom beats A1 in 4G availability, leaving both A1 and Telenor in 2nd and 3rd place.
+As per Opensignal's 2021 report, A1 ties with Vivacom in both download and upload speed, with Yettel Bulgaria in third place regarding download and upload speed.
+Meanwhile, Vivacom beats A1 in 4G availability, leaving both A1 and Telenor in 2nd and 3rd place.